orbeon/orbeon-forms-doc/form-builder/mcp.md

 ### OpenRouter

 1. Follow the steps in [Use Claude Code with OpenRouter](https://openrouter.ai/docs/cookbook/coding-agents/claude-code-integration).
-2. Set up the MCP server as described in above section for *Claude Code*.
+2. Set up the MCP server as described in the *Claude Code* section above.
 3. Run `claude`.
 4. Pick a [model](https://openrouter.ai/models), say with `/model z-ai/glm-5.3`.
 5. Tell the agent what you'd like it to do, say `Using Orbeon, create a new demo form with just a First name field`.